The Sixth Workshop on Technologies for Machine Translation of

 SUBMISSION INFORMATION

 We are soliciting two types of submissions: (1) research, review, and position papers and (2) system demonstration papers.
 For research, review and position papers, the length of each paper should be at least four (4) and not exceed eight (8) pages, plus unlimited pages for references.
 For system demonstration papers, the limit is four (4) pages.
-Submissions should be formatted according to the official EACL 2023 style templates (LaTeX, Word, Overleaf).
-Accepted papers will be published online in the EACL 2023 proceedings and will be presented at the conference.
+Submissions should be formatted according to the official ACL 2024 style templates (Overleaf).
+Accepted papers will be published online in the ACL 2024 proceedings and will be presented at the conference.

-Submissions must be anonymized and should be done using the official conference management system (which will be available in the following weeks).
+Submissions must be anonymized and should be done using the provided submission system.
 Scientific papers that have been or will be submitted to other venues must be declared as such and must be withdrawn from the other venues if accepted and published at LoResMT.
 The review will be double-blind.
-Papers should be submitted in PDF to the START (Softconf) account.
+Authors of an accepted paper should present their paper in person at ACL 2024.
+Papers should be submitted in PDF to the LoResMT Open Review.

 We would like to encourage authors to cite papers written in ANY language that are related to the topics, as long as both original bibliographic items and their corresponding English translations are provided.